iamdork/compose/README.md

 ### Custom plugins

 It's possible to create and load custom plugins.
-Simply create a Python file with one class called *Plugin* that extends `dork.plugin.Plugin` and attach it to the `DORK_PLUGINS` variable:
+Simply create a Python file with one class called *Plugin* that extends `dork_compose.plugin.Plugin` and attach it to the `DORK_PLUGINS` variable:

 ```
 env:lib:multi:git:filesystem:proxy:my_plugin=~/path/to/myplugin.py